General Information / What’s New for the 2025 Olympiad

 A team composed of IAC staff members and teachers will staff the Olympiad and supervise the attending students.
 All staff members are required to submit to a background check.

-For students who are coming to the Olympiad without a parent or guardian, Olympiad staff can meet them at their point of arrival (either the main airport or main train station).
-IAC does not provide airport or train station pickups for students who are coming to the Olympiad with accompanying adults, but will provide travel instructions from both the airport and train station to the host school / check-in location.
+For students who are coming to the Olympiad without a parent or guardian, Olympiad staff can meet them at their point of arrival (either Charles de Gaulle airport, Orly airport or at any of the Paris train stations).
+IAC does not provide airport or train station pickups for students who are coming to the Olympiad with accompanying adults, but will provide travel instructions from both the airports and train stations to the host school / check-in location.

 Yes, all of these people are welcome to attend the Olympiad!
 Further information for parents and spectators is outlined here.